dafyddcrosby/docs.daveops.net/books/crucial_accountability_by_patterson_grenny_mcmillan_switzler_maxfield.md

+---
-# Crucial Accountability by Patterson, Grenny, McMillan, Switzler, Maxfield
+title: Crucial Accountability by Patterson, Grenny, McMillan, Switzler, Maxfield
-@books
+---

 How do I speak up about infractions so that dangerous behaviour is avoided Find a polite way to interject - positive deviance